Differential Codes on Higher Dimensional Varieties Via Grothendieck's Residue Symbol: Grothendieck's Theory of Residues

+\begin{remark} Assuming all $D_i$ and $\omega$ are $k$-rational doesn't insure that every $P\in \cap_i D_i$ is $k$-rational, but only that $P$ is rational over its residue field $K=k(P)$, a finite extension of $k$, and as such its set of conjugates over $k$ form a ``closed point" $\bar{P}$ over $k$.
+In this case the definition of a residue at $\bar{P}$ is given by (page 63-64 in \cite{lipman_dualizing}),

+where $Tr_{K/k}$ denotes taking the trace from $K$ to $k$.
+In this paper, by extending the base field if necessary, we will always implicitly assume that every $P \in \cap_iD_i$ is $k$-rational.
+So we will never need to employ this more general definition. \end{remark}

 Recall that the classical residue theorem for curves states that the sum of residues of a meromorphic differential form is zero.
-The higher dimensional analogue is \cite[Proposition 12.2]{lipman_dualizing}: \begin{thm}[Residue Theorem] Let $D_1, D_2, \cdots,D_r$ be properly intersecting effective divisors on a proper variety $X$ over a perfect field and let $\omega \in \Omega^r(\sum_iD_i)$.
+The higher dimensional analogue is \cite[Proposition 12.2]{lipman_dualizing}: \begin{thm}[Residue Theorem] Let $X$ be a smooth projective variety defined over $k$.
+Suppose that $D_1, D_2, \dots,D_r$ are properly intersecting $k$-rational effective divisors.
+Let $\omega \in \Omega^r(\sum_iD_i +H)$ with $H$ a $k$-rational divisor such that $Supp(H^+)$ is disjoint from $\cap_iD_i$.
 Then